hmrc/hmrc-mongo/hmrc-mongo-work-item-repo-play-27/HOW_TO_USE.md

 - `pullOutstanding(failedBefore: DateTime, availableBefore: DateTime): Future[Option[WorkItem[T]]]`

 You can retrieve WorkItems for processing with `pullOutstanding`.
 This returns one WorkItem if available, and also updates it's status atomically to `InProgress` which means it will be hidden from subsequent calls, ensuring that a single WorkItem will only be seen by a single instance of your service.
-You should resolve the WorkItem once you have finished processing it my calling `complete`, `cancel` or `markAs` to change it's status.
+You should resolve the WorkItem once you have finished processing it my calling `complete`, `completeAndDelete`, `cancel` or `markAs` to change it's status.
 Should you fail to update the status, e.g. you process crashes, then the WorkItem will be hidden from subsequent calls to `pullOutstanding` until it has "timed out".
 The timeout expiration is configured in configuration by the key as defined in `inProgressRetryAfterProperty`.

 You can repeatedly call `pullOutstanding` (e.g. on a scheduler) until there are no more WorkItems to be processed.